gmukherjee/gmukherjee.github.io/Research.md

 <p>
 &#8226; <a href='http://www.pnas.org/content/109/50/20667.abstract'><em>Innate immune response to homologous rotavirus infection in the small intestinal villous epithelium at single-cell resolution</em></a>.
 <br/> &#160; Proceedings of the National Academy of Sciences, 109.50 (2012): 20667-20672.
-  (with Greenberg lab at Palo Alto VA Hostipal and Stanford Medical School.)
+  (with Greenberg lab at Palo Alto VA health care and Stanford Medical School.)
 <!--<!--<br/> &#160; With Harry Greenberg's Rotavirus lab at VA Hostipal and Stanford Medical School.-->
   </p>
 <p>